Kyriosity/read-write/README+/software/README.md

 <picture>
   <img alt="Arc view at short projects" src="https://github.com/Kyriosity/read-write/blob/main/README+/_rsc/_img/ArcDeco/C-D-D-A_midiPrj.jpg">
 </picture>\
-... making more theorizing redundant.
+... making more theorizing wiredrawn.

 ### ... which begins ...

 However, axes of e**X**pansion and complexit**Y** will tear this patchwork.
-It is not about megastructures (like OSs, IDEs, or gaming engines) and prize-winning brainteasers but challenges beyond the ordinary (say new LOB, CAD, or a great feature).
+It is not about megastructures (like OSs, IDEs, or gaming engines) and prize-winning brainteasers but challenges beyond the ordinary (say new LOB, CAD, or a cutting-edge module).

 **X**: Coercive resource scaling against "horizontal" growth will deliver a kludge - horribly coupled, getting harder and more expensive to evolve and maintain, with little rational heritage (except how not to do it).